gowrav-vishwakarma/SimpleMultiAgent/README.md

 ### LLM Integration

 The framework supports multiple Language Model providers, including OpenAI and Ollama.
 You can configure the LLM settings in the main configuration file and override them for individual agents if needed.

+### RAG (Retrieval-Augmented Generation)

+The framework includes a Retrieval-Augmented Generation (RAG) system that enhances the agents' capabilities by providing relevant information from a vector database.
+The RAG system uses ChromaDB as the default vector store and can be configured globally or per agent.

+Key RAG features include:
+- Customizable vector database settings
+- Configurable embedding models
+- Adjustable chunk size and overlap for text processing
+- Flexible retrieval options

+You can also implement a custom RAG manager by specifying the `custom_rag_manager` path in the configuration.

 ## Contributing